surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.48.7-dev.1 =
+= 3.48.7-dev.2 =

 (2017/11/25) Transient cache is now automatically disabled when using the fallback server request URL.
+Optimized the definition of cache ids when the transient cache is disabled.

 = 3.48.6 =